skippyfox/fursvp/README.md

 Fursvp gives your community a central hub for organizers and members to plan events in the real world.
 At the most basic level, it allows organizers to quickly create a page for an event in just a few steps, and attendees do not need to create an account to sign up or see who else is coming.

 ## Who can use this?
 This tool is intended to replace the closed-source Fursvp.com that is currently in use by furry fandom communities.
 Other communities or subcommunities are welcome to build and deploy for their own use.
-The design is intended to be containerized and able to run with a nosql database on the "free" tier of major cloud hosting platforms like Azure, GCP and AWS.
+The design is intended to be containerized and able to run with a nosql database on the "free" tier of major cloud hosting platforms like Google Cloud Platform and AWS.

 ## What about other apps like Meetup.com, Facebook events and Google Forms?
 Although these tools are similar, and many organizers may find them suitable as they are, each of them has some shortcoming that Fursvp aims to make up for.